How to Use Yes/No branch Steps in Flodesk Workflows

 Important: No separate time delay step is needed before the Yes/No branch as the timeframe is built in.

 Step 4.
 Continue building your workflow below the Yes and No branches.
+Subscribers automatically rejoin the main workflow after the branch unless an Exit step is added.

 Note: If there is no email step before the Yes/No branch and you want to branch subscribers based on who opened a workflow email or clicked a workflow email, you will be prompted to add an email step first.